zkhan04/zkhan04/README.md

-- Hello, I'm Zayd, a new transfer student (junior) at the University of Illinois Urbana-Champaign studying Computer Science!
+- Hello, I'm Zayd, a new transfer student (junior) at the University of Illinois Urbana-Champaign studying Computer Science.
 - My main interests are artificial intelligence, system programming, and full-stack development.
 - Last summer and fall, I interned at Brookhaven National Laboratory, where I conducted research regarding the application of machine learning techniques to help interpret results from x-ray absorption spectroscopy experiments.
 - Currently, I am working with a startup to build modern and scalable website templates for mosques.
 - Additionally, I'm working on an open-source clone of LinkedIn's Queens game w/ a custom board gen algorithm.
-Through this project, I've gained proficiency across the MERN stack.
+Through this project, I've gained proficiency in full-stack development.
 - This summer, I will be interning at Amazon Web Services in Seattle!
-- Feel free to reach out to me at zkhan91@illinois.edu!
+- Feel free to reach out to me at zkhan91@illinois.edu :)

 <!--
 Why are you looking at the raw code bro